-Kampot on the southern coast has a very sleepy feeling to it, perfect if you’re looking for a bit of down time.
-The main attraction close by include the various pepper farms where the famous Kampot Pepper is produced.
+Kampot on the southern coast has a very sleepy feeling to it, perfect if you’re looking for a bit of downtime.
+The main attraction close by includes the various pepper farms where the famous Kampot Pepper is produced.
 The Bokor Hill Station Mountain also provides a stunning view across the valley from on high.
 Rent a motorbike or bike to head up there.

 Just a few kilometers further east along the coast is peaceful town of Kep which is the place to head if you’re looking for a relaxing few days in a hammock.

 Sihanoukville and Koh Rong provide some stunning beaches which are often less crowded than similar ones in neighbouring Thailand.
 Be sure to catch the ferry to Koh Rong or the other offshore islands to discover your slice of remote paradise.

 Battambang, pronounced Battambong, is relatively laid back compared to Phnom Penh and is easy to navigate around on foot.
 Be sure to visit the Sala Khaet (Lord Governor’s Palace), Battambang Museum and the mighty statue of Ta Dumbong.